Alignak-monitoring-contrib/alignak-notifications/README.rst

 Installation
 ------------

-The installation of this package will copy some configuration files in the Alignak default configuration directory (eg. */usr/local/etc/alignak*).
+The installation of this package will copy some configuration files in the Alignak default configuration directory (eg. */usr/local/share/alignak/etc*).
 The copied files are located in the default sub-directory used for the packs (eg. *arbiter/packs*).

-It will also copy some JSON files in the */usr/local/etc/alignak/backend-json* directory.
-These files are usable to import all the commands tinto the Alignak backend with the `alignak-backend-cli` script installed with the backend client library.
+It will also copy some JSON files in the */usr/local/share/alignak/backend-json* directory.
+These files are usable to import all the commands into the Alignak backend with the `alignak-backend-cli` script installed with the backend client library.

-You can update the sipped files to make the default commands suit your needs or use the default commands configuration that is defined to be as complete as possible.
+You can update the shipped files to make the default commands suit your needs or use the default commands configuration that is defined to be as complete as possible.

 **Note:** The python scripts assume that you have a direct `python` runnable ... if you need to use `python2.7` or something else to run python, you should::